cbroms/personal-site/projects/magc.md

 # Development

 The main challenge for this project was finding a medium between hardcoding the content and allowing MAGC to input new content.
-I decided to opt for allowing the organization to control more of the backend.
+I decided to opt for allowing the organization to control more of the content.

-For this reason, I decided to use Django.
+For this reason, I decided to use Django as the web framework.
 I wanted to create a robust system of models that would allow for easy future customization.
 Django's admin system also provides an excellent interface for the content managers.

 ## Placing the points on the map